jotego/jt900h/README.md

 * [ver](ver) verification files, ver/top for top-level verification

 Only source files are included in this repository.
 Binary files can be obtained by compiling the sources.

+## RAM controller

+The RAM controller always reads 4 bytes now, it should be optimised to read 2 bytes when only 2 bytes are needed

+The PUSH operation takes an extra cycle to cater for the case when the XSP is at an odd address.
+It should be optimised to either check the RAM controller status and finish early, or check XSP LSB and add the extra cycle only if needed